What Is High-Risk Life Insurance and Who Needs It?

 What Makes Someone a High-Risk Applicant

 A high-risk life insurance applicant is someone an insurer believes has a higher-than-average chance of dying during the policy term, based on underwriting criteria.
 This can stem from a surprisingly wide range of factors, and many people don’t realize they fall into this category until they apply.
-If you’ve been declined, explore the best life insurance options available to you.
+If you’ve been declined, review the best life insurance options available to you.

 The most common reasons an applicant gets flagged as high-risk include: